SixArm/usv/doc/criticisms/index.md

 "ASCII Separated Values is better because it can encode each separator as a single byte."

 If single byte encoding is very important, and you don't care about visible symbols, then yes ASCII Separated Values is better for you.
 USV doesn't have a goal of single byte separators.

-## Wrong implementations

-"My bet is that this will lead to implementations that wrongly treats "␞␛\n" (RS ESC \m) as the real record separator, the same way lots of "CSV" implementations just split on comma and LF."

-I agree.
-I believe the best way to stop wrong implementations is before they happen.
-I believe the best paths are the [RFC](../rfc/)standardization with IETF, and free open source production-quality reference [code](../code/).

 ## Better off advocating for editor support